-Then I put her up on the bench so I didn’t have to scramble around on the floor.
+Then I put her on the bench and jacked her up so I didn’t have to scramble around on the floor.

 Moved the oil cooler out of the way, and removed the alternator cover.
 A bit cramped getting the top screws out, but took my time.

 The alternator didn’t move enough to simply lift the belt off.
 I rotated the lower pulley crank shaft nut and wedged a screwdriver between the belt and the pulley, and she slipped right off.
 The belt was in good condition – I have seen photos of them being quite worn and shredding.
 For info, it was a Gates 4PK725, available everywhere.
 I replaced it with a Moto Guzzi belt, so we’ll see how it goes.
-The Gates was slightly smaller than the Guzzi belt.
+The Gates was slightly smaller in diameter than the Guzzi belt and seemed more substantial.